 - Add the spinach and let it wilt directly in the hot soup.

 - Finish with lemon juice and adjust salt to taste.
 Serve hot.
+For extra depth, drizzle a little olive oil on top just before serving.

 You may also like: Easy Pasta with Chanterelle Mushrooms